garrandall/popular-music-data/tracks/shame-evelyn--champagne--king.md

 Only love can be to blame
 If we lose our love it's a shame
-Ooh, I wouldn't want to live with the pain
+Oh, I wouldn't want to live with the pain
 Gonna stay forever

 Wrapped in your arms